The Best Santa Tracking Apps for Following St. Nick This Christmas Eve

 At first, Shoup thought his solemn duty to his country had become the subject of a prank.
 But when the kid started bawling, he realized this was no laughing matter.
 Without missing a beat, he put on his best impression of Kris Kringle for the youngster, “Ho!
 Ho!
 Ho!” and all.
 Then he asked to speak to the boy’s mother.

 “You haven’t seen the papers yet?” she said.
 “There’s a phone number to call Santa.
 It’s in the Sears ad.”
 Shoup looked it up, and lo and behold, there in the middle of a Sears advertisement was the direct line to his ominous red phone, billed as a direct line to Santa Claus himself.
 It didn’t take long for calls from other kids to start flooding in.
 In response, Shoup put a couple of his men on the phones to masquerade as Santa.

-The Continental Air Defense Command — today known as NORAD — continued to play along, and the game escalated from there.
+The Continental Air Defense Command — today is known as NORAD — continued to play along, and the game escalated from there.
 When Christmas Eve came around in 1955, Shoup called up the local radio station to alert them of an “unidentified flying object.”
-“Why, it looks like a sleigh!” he said.
+“Why it looks like a sleigh!” he said.
 For the rest of the evening, the radio stations called Shoup nearly every hour, asking for updates on Santa’s position.